maripqz/PREGGERs/README.md

 ## Evaluation
 We will ask several mothers that we know to take the quiz and rate the quality of resources the recommender provides.
-Expert Network
-The network does not currently exist, so we will create a few false expert profiles as a MVP and to stand in for future experts.
-They will fit specific archetypes like, “Southern African American Vegan,” “stay-at-home-dad,” and “at-risk for pre-eclampsia.”
-The more specific, the better.

 ## Deployment
-Eventually the recommender will live on the nonprofit’s website.
+Eventually the recommender will live on a nonprofit’s website.
 As this does not currently exist, it will have a standalone website with links out to all of the supporting resources.